megaannum/vimside/README.md

 ActWin's behavior is defined by the client that creates an instance.

+Fixed property file reader so that values can be Dictionaries.
+Toggling Actwin "scala" and "actwin" features can now be done with Option based :map, :cabbr and :command.

 Got color cursor toggling working.
 Got color cursor working.